ongr-io/ApiBundle/Resources/doc/variants.md

 # Variants

+> `Notice` Variant controller is deprecated and will be removed in version `2.0`.
+We recommend using a custom controller for your custom implementation of product variants.

 Sometimes an option selection to your documents might be needed.
 Tis functionality is most often found in the e-shops.
 For that case we created a variant controller helper.
  All you need to do is enable it in configuration with `variants:true`: